wp-plugins/bepro-listings/readme.txt

 = 2.1.24 (Tuesday May 6th 2014) =

 * Costmetic change, fixing wrong wording of listing detail pages

+= 2.1.25 (Friday May 9th 2014) =

+* New filters added
+* Improvement to how the upload form is rendered
+* New Tab style and underlying js
+* Category text / label options added to admin
+* New shortcode and design added for search filter

 == Upgrade Notice ==